18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="transit-subsidy"></a>Transit subsidy

 All GSA employees are eligible for transit subsidies which cover the cost of your Metro travel.

-To receive a transit subsidy, for Ventra, fill out [GSA form 3675](http://www.gsa.gov/portal/forms/download/115174).
-[Email it to Joyce Thomas, and cc Ethan Heppner](mailto:joycem.thomas@gsa.gov?cc=ethan.heppner@gsa.gov).
+See the [Transit Benefit](/transit-benefit) page for information on enrollment and deactivation.
+This [page on InSite](https://insite.gsa.gov/portal/content/500219) has additional information.

 ### <a id="bike-parking"></a>Bike parking